 Proof.- If we see that any one rates us too highly, for love's sake, we are apt to become elated (III:xli.), or to be pleasurably affected Def. of the Emotions:xxx.); the good which we hear of ourselves we readily believe (III:xxv.); and therefore, for love's sake, rate ourselves too highly; in other words, we are apt to become proud.
+Q.E.D.

-Q.E.D. under the guidance of reason, is in itself bad and useless.
+Prop.
+L. Pity, in a man who lives under the guidance of reason, is in itself bad and useless.